Marvellous111/omi-mentor/README.md

 - [] Build tests for the app using github actions or something else later.

-- [] We will add chat feature for the app as well in omi (in the omi app)
+- [] I will add chat feature for the app as well in omi (in the omi app)

 - [] Change hosting service to amazon ec2 instead of render to get rid of server inactivity when spun down.